snorre-k/musicbox/README.md

 ## Setup

-- Install [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) on a SD card
+- Install [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) on a SD card
 - Insert SD card into your PI (Zero), connect HDMI and a keyboard
 - Power up PI (Zero)
 - Login with `pi` / `raspberry`